 In its native region, it’s often used as a finishing spice.
 The juices of the chili are released by squeezing down on the chili with the a fork or spoon.
 It provides a fruity kick that works very well with rice dishes, fish, and chicken.

 Aji charapita also are delicious in salsas and hot sauces where its fruity undertone works.
 It’s a terrific pairing with tropical fruits.

 Where can you buy aji charapita?

 They aren’t simple to source outside of their native region.
-You can grow them in warmer climates, and aji charapita seeds are readily available online.
+You can grow them in warmer climates, and aji charapita seeds are readily available online (Amazon).
 Otherwise, you’re in for a hunt since this is still more of a wild chili than a cultivated one.
 Still, it’s worth the hunt, and if you’re traveling to Northern Peru, seek out this chili’s fruity bite.

 Photo by Dtarazona (Own work) [GFDL or CC-BY-SA-3.0], via Wikimedia Commons